Insight

 • Documentation retention for six years (some states require longer)

 Former employees with lingering system access cause preventable breaches.
-A simple offboarding process stops this problem before it starts.
+A simple offboarding process stops this before it starts.

-8. Train on HIPAA annually (at minimum)
+Train on HIPAA every year

 Annual refresher training keeps HIPAA top of mind.
 Include real scenarios your reps face, like what to do if a caller asks you to send information to a family member, or how to verify identity before discussing coverage details.